-Further Continuing Appropriations Act, 2020, and Further Health Extenders Act of 2019116th Congress (2019-2020)**

-#### Old version

 Further Continuing Appropriations Act, 2020, and Further Health Extenders Act of 2019

-The CR funds most programs and activities at the FY2019 levels with several exceptions that provide funding flexibility and additional appropriations to various programs, including
+It funds most programs and activities at the FY2019 levels with several exceptions that provide funding flexibility or additional appropriations for

-- the Payment in Lieu of Taxes program.
+- the Payment in Lieu of Taxes program; and

-- the National Advisory Committee on Institutional Quality and Integrity;
+- the Department of Education's National Advisory Committee on Institutional Quality and Integrity,

 - the U.S. Commission on International Religious Freedom.